 Step 6: Add existing invoices to a project

-Creating new invoices to add to a project is simple (see step 3), but adding existing invoices to your project - especially ones linked to a payment - require a little caution before you edit them.
+Creating new invoices to add to a project is simple (see Step 3), but adding existing invoices to your project - especially ones linked to a payment - requires a little caution before you edit them.
 Here’s how to add existing invoices to your project.

 Step 7: Track your labor costs